DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 A linear layer will be trained using the provided user embeddings, optimized with predefined hyperparameters for each task.
 This approach assesses how effectively the fixed representations can be adapted to specific tasks by training an additional linear layer, using predefined hyperparameters tailored for each task.
-This task evaluates the adaptability and effectiveness of the pre-trained models when applied to new, task-specific contexts without altering the original model parameters.
+This track evaluates the adaptability and effectiveness of the pre-trained models when applied to new, task-specific contexts without altering the original model parameters.

 ### Track B: Unparameterized Evaluation.